15 Facts About Urine Incontinence Surgery

 Dr. Duong says the risk of complications is low for sling procedures because they require a relatively small piece of mesh (other procedures use larger pieces of mesh).
 In addition, synthetic materials that have been associated with higher rates of infection have been taken off the market.

-Here are some important questions to ask your doctor before a procedure, according to the FDA.
+important questions to ask your doctor before a procedure, according to the FDA.

 Find the right surgeon